plwg/git_presentation/how_to_build_a_time_machine.md

 # Time Machine from Scratch

-- Now let's look at how Git does its thing.
+- Now let's try to understand Git.
 - We will start from the basic - how Git see our files.
-- Git sees every file in one of three states:
+- Git sees every file in one of four states:
   1. untracked ("outside of the room")
   1. modified ("chaotic gathering in the room")
-  2. staged ("people posing for a photo")
+  2. staged ("people posing for a photo; adjusting frame")
-  3. **committed ("the photo taken")** ← what makes up git history
+  3. **committed ("the photo taken")** ← objective of the other steps

 . . .

 ![](areas.png)

-- Why do we need a staging area?
+- Quiz: Why do we need a staging area?
 Why not just "save"?

 # What is a Commit?